Vitamin D and Autoimmune Disease: The Vital Connection & Research

 Research reveals that genetic differences in the VDR gene affect how efficiently this receptor works.
 Specific polymorphisms, like rs731236, show significant associations with immune conditions.

-These genetic variants can impact receptor production, stability, and function.
-This explains why some individuals may need higher nutrient levels to achieve the same immune benefits.
+These genetic variants can impact receptor production, stability, and function — explaining why some individuals need higher levels to achieve the same immune benefits, and why VDR genetics may eventually guide targeted, personalized supplementation strategies.

 Clinical Evidence and Research on Vitamin D in Autoimmunity